mlochbaum/CrinGraph/Documentation.md

-drawn with d3; CrinGraph uses a lightly modified version of the Javascript library [saveSvgAsPng](https://github.com/exupero/saveSvgAsPng) to allow your browser to convert it to a standard-sized PNG image for convenient sharing.
+drawn with d3; CrinGraph uses a lightly modified version of the Javascript library [saveSvgAsPng](https://github.com/exupero/saveSvgAsPng) to allow your browser to convert it to a uniformly sized PNG image for convenient sharing.

 ## Graph display